Assaults: Protect the Protectors

 What is the Police Federation doing?

 We are working with MPs to press for a change in legislation, leading to tougher sentences for those who assault police officers and other emergency service workers.
-A review of sentencing for those convicted of assaulting police officers is being called for - all too often sentences being passed do not adequately reflect the seriousness of the offence.
+A review of sentencing for those convicted of assaulting police officers is also being called for - all too often sentences being passed do not adequately reflect the seriousness of the offence.

 The campaign also seeks more consistent reporting of assaults on the emergency services – as these are currently vastly under reported.
 In addition, we are calling for better training for police officers and access to equipment such as body-worn video, Taser and spit and bite guards.

 Officers have come forward from around the country to tell us the harsh realities of what they endure in the course of protecting the public, and the toll this can exact on their physical and mental wellbeing.
 You can read their stories (on the right-hand side) and in video testimonies below.